An MP3 CD looks just like a standard CD, but can hold up to 12 hours of audio.

 To listen to audiobooks via this website you need either speakers or headphones from your computer, Internet Explorer and Windows Media Player (version 9 or higher) installed and set as your default player (see below for help setting your default player).
 You also need to be connected to the internet and have Javascript enabled (see below for details, however, all modern browsers have this enabled by default).
 You will also need an LGfL USO.
 If you have forgotten yours, please contact LGfL directly on 020 8255 5555.

 Visit www.listeningbooks.lgfl.net and click on the blue ‘LAUNCH LISTENING BOOKS’ button in the top right hand corner of the page.
 This will take you to the LGfL USO login screen.
 Enter your username and password.
 This will take you directly to the Listening Books streaming site.
 You can search for an audiobook by entering the name of a title or author in the search box or you can search by clicking on genre, key stage, suitable age, subject or duration.
-Click on this symbol next to the name of the audiobook you wish to listen to and the book will start to play.
+Click on the play button and the book will start to play.

 Chapters are listed on the right hand side of the screen.
+To open the list, click on the expand arrow about the play/pause buttons.
 Choose the one you would like to listen to and click on it or press the large ‘play’ button at the bottom of the screen.

 As you listen to a chapter, you will see the light blue slider move along to the right to indicate how far along in the chapter you are.
 Click on the slider and drag it to the left to rewind the chapter or to the right to fast forward it.